NinoNutsa/ada-project-datacuisiniers/index.md

 ## Exploring correlations between success scores

 ### Regional Dynamics: Geographical Influences on Actor Success
-Developing precise metrics to assess an actor's success, we explore how these metrics vary across different regions.
+After developing precise metrics to assess an actor's success, we explore how these metrics vary across different regions.
 A key question emerges: Does choosing a specific region offer actors a strategic advantage in achieving success?
 This question prompts us to consider whether certain locations provide a more favorable path to accomplishment in the entertainment industry.
 <style>
     button {
         background-color: grey;